Egypt is an onion. My biggest takeaway from backpacking Egypt twice in 5 years is that Egypt is an onion.

 11. Juice up: Drink the mango and sugar cane juice.

-A note on safety: Don’t drive into the desert alone as the borders to military zones are not clearly marked.
+Don’t drive into the desert alone as the borders to military zones are not clearly marked.
 Trespass and you risk getting into trouble with the military.
 Instead, hire a driver or join a desert tour.
 As a woman, I felt safe walking around town even at night, ironically enough it was only the young kids following me asking for money that made me feel unsafe.
 The touts tailing you can be very daunting as well but they’re most likely not planning to rob you.
 Put on your bitchface and make your NOs clear to make them back away.

-What to wear: Women need not wear a headscarf as it’s quite a liberal country with a sizable non-Muslim community.
+Women need not wear a headscarf as it’s quite a liberal country with a sizable non-Muslim community.
 You will feel more comfortable dressing conservatively (covered shoulders, knee-length parts) when in public transportation and rural towns.
 Tank tops are cool in big cities and tourist sites, and you can wear your skimpiest bikinis at the resorts.

 Lastly, please don’t be an asshole and go climbing the Pyramids, defacing a tomb or destroying an artifact.
 Any one random brick in the Pyramid is older than everyone you know put together, show some damn respect.